Triumph Cinema

-Triumph Cinema is a heritage-listed former cinema at 963 Stanley Street, East Brisbane, City of Brisbane, Queensland, Australia.
+Triumph Cinema, also known as Classic Cinema, East Brisbane Picture Theatre, and Elite Cinema, is a heritage-listed former cinema at 963 Stanley Street, East Brisbane, City of Brisbane, Queensland, Australia.
 It was designed by Arthur Robson and built in 1927.
 It is also known as East Brisbane Picture Theatre, Elite Cinema, and Classic Cinema.
 It was added to the Queensland Heritage Register on 27 July 2001.

 History

 The site of the Triumph Cinema, East Brisbane, has been associated with film exhibition since 1921.
 The building itself dates to 1927, with minor modifications probably c.
 1970.

 The site was earlier part of a much larger parcel of land purchased from the Crown in 1855 by Joseph Darragh of Brisbane.
 Darragh held the land, unsubdivided, for nearly 30 years, and it was the eventual subdivision of this property into residential allotments (mostly 16 perches) in the mid-1880s, which established East Brisbane as a dormitory suburb.
 Prior to this, East Brisbane was semi-rural in character, with a few isolated families scattered through the bush, and a number of elite estates (such as Mowbray's and Heath's) along the riverbank.

 In June 1885 Mrs Annie Elizabeth Cocks gained title to subdivisions 112 and 113 of eastern allotment 128, parish of South Brisbane, county of Stanley (32 perches - later the site of the picture theatre).
 Mrs Cocks owned this land for over 20 years.
 About 1906 she sold it to Brisbane real estate agent George Henry Blocksidge, who in 1907 transferred the property to Henry William Robinson, who established a fuel depot there.

 On 1 July 1921 the property was transferred from Robinson to Frederick Carl Christian Olsen, who established an open-air picture show on the site that year.
 A sewerage detail plan dated 1919 shows a picture theatre, partly roofed, occupying the whole of the site.
 The date may be misleading.
 It is not unusual for alterations to be made to original detail plans, and in this instance, the theatre as shown on the site is more likely to date to between 1921 and 1927.
 Oral history reveals that the facade of this theatre was timber, and that about one-third of the seating area was roofed in flat galvanised iron, which on rainy days could be manually extended over about half the seating.
 The Olsens reputedly were very proud of this technological feat.
 Around the perimeter of the site were fences of flat iron.